AndriiSemeniuk/Netflix-data-analysis-2025/README.md

 * Poster Netflix.pdf — Visual summary and infographic of the project.

+---
 ## Author
-Developed by Andrii Semeniuk as part of the Data Analytical Tools module at CCT College Dublin.
+Andrii Semeniuk
+Diploma in Data Analytics for Business, CCT College Dublin